Blaxpear/FractalCurve/README.md

 # Fractal Curve

-Python program for generating and animating recursively drawn line fractals,
+Python program for generating and animating recursively drawn line fractals.

-## Getting Started
+## The concept

 The fractal is defined by the root shape and a floating point number called stage parameter.
 The integer part of the stage parameter tells how many full recursions of the root shape to draw.
 What ever decimals remains after the integer part defines the stage of the last or "top" shapes in the fractal.

-Stage of a shape is between 0 and 1.
+Stage of a shape is effectively between 0 and 1.
 0 stage is the first formation of vertices  to draw when stage has passed a whole number or in other words new shapes start to emerge.
-1 corresponds to shape being fully drawn and the shape is ready to draw next shapes onto its lines.
+1 corresponds to shape being fully drawn and the shape is ready to draw next shapes onto its links.
 Between 0 and 1 the the shape transitions linearly from zero shape to full shape.

 Shapes consist of vertices, links, and visuals.
 Vertices have two positions; zero shape position and full shape position.
 Vertices will move linearly from zero to full position as the stage of the shape changes from 0 to 1.
 Links are connections between vertices that will draw their parent shape between their two vertices once the stage of the shape is greater than 1.
 Visuals are just lines between vertices and will not recursively draw their parent shape like Links.
+## How to run
+Settings.ini file contains some useful settings out of which the most important one is the "shape" setting under the section "Program".
+This setting contains a path to the shape file to read.
+Change this to refer to the shape file you want to read and run Main.py.
+## Shape file

-The shape that the program draws is defined in a shape (regular text) file.
+The shape that the program draws is defined in a regular text file.
 The file contains rows that start with a command and after that come command specific parameters.

 Example file defining a square that has no bottom line:
 ```